keviin0/CSA-Calculator/README.md

 ------------------------------------------------------------------------------------------------------------------------

-Links for creativity reflections if they are needed: https://docs.google.com/document/d/1JdTHHwhaIQ_EOBcK6w7C-Z1o33CtkUxzD-ZN0kmQjBU/edit
+Links for creativity reflections if they are needed: Creativity reflections

 **Week 11 Contributions**